 The programme overviews for Years 1 – 4 are set out in the Handbook and are available via the links below.

 Your Director of Studies, School DRDP contact/s and the DRDP University Co-ordinator can advise you about which workshops and specialist sessions you should attend.
-Generally, doctoral researchers are expected to engage with all of the School and University Workshops.

 The VRE keeps a record of the workshops you attend.
 This may be a useful reference tool when you review and plan your development needs with your Director of Studies.